We offer topics for Bachelor theses and advise B.Sc. candidates in the context of the class “Seminar mit Bachelorarbeit”.

-We expect that undergraduate students preparing a Bachelor thesis show a strong interest in topics related to our lectures.
-Bachelor theses may be written in German or English.
-Please choose German if you have difficulties drafting a flawless document in English.
+We expect that undergraduate students preparing a Bachelor's thesis show a strong interest in topics related to our lectures.
+Bachelor's theses should be written in German.

-Graduate students preparing a Master thesis should have substantial knowledge in at least one sub-field of security or privacy and they should have prior experience with the research methodology they plan to use.
-The default language for Master theses is English.
+Graduate students preparing a Master's thesis should have substantial knowledge in at least one sub-field of security or privacy and they should have prior experience with the research methodology they plan to use.
+The default language for Master's theses is English.

 Doctoral dissertations (Ph.D. theses) are typically prepared while working for one of our research projects.
 As our research group maintains strong ties to the relevant international scientific communities, we encourage our Ph.D. candidates to make use of the possibility to conduct part of their research at renowned universities abroad.